oc-shopaholic/oc-shopaholic-docs/product/collection/collection.md

 ### filterByQuantity()

-Method applies filter and returns product list with offers that have a quantity value > 0.
+Method applies filter and returns product list with offers that have quantity value > 0.
 Method available with [Filter for Shopaholic](plugins/home.md#filter-for-shopaholic) plugin.
 ```php
 $obList = ProductCollection::make([1,2,10,15])->filterByQuantity();
 ```